pljeske/cgm-remote-monitor/README.md

 ![omnipodstash](./lib/omnipod_stash/Assets/website.png)

+## Installation
-The installation process is the same as with a usual nightscout installation, but you need to make a fork of my repo instead of the oficial NS-repo!
+The installation process is the same as with a usual nightscout installation, but you need to make a fork of my repo instead of the oficial NS-repo, and then choose to deploy **wip/kitescout** instead of master-branch!
 You also need to add these variables in Heroku to get email notifications to work in omnipodstash:

 - **HEROKU_APP_NAME** = Same as the one you choose for the app (without "https://" and ".herokuapp.com")
 - **FROM** = **ordernewpods**